Dorothy Stone (actress): Early life

-She was the daughter of Fred Stone, a stage actor, dancing comedian, and owner of the Fred Stone theatrical stock company.
-Her mother, Allene Crater Stone, acted with her father and was a singer.
+Born on June 3, 1905, Dorothy Stone was the daughter of Fred Stone, a stage actor, dancing comedian, and owner of the Fred Stone theatrical stock company.
+Her mother, Allene Crater, acted with her father and was a singer.
+Her parents were in agreement that she would be called Dorothy, after the main character in The Wonderful Wizard of Oz, in which her parents had performed in the 1902 musical version.
 Her sisters were Paula Stone and Carol Stone.
 The family had a ranch at Lyme, Connecticut.

-She went into show business at an early age and in July, 1921, she was thrown and kicked by a pony she rode in the second annual circus and Wild West show of the Lights Club, an organization composed of theatrical people living on Long Island.
-Dorothy, known as the "Queen of Chin Chin Ranch," was shaken up by her fall and bruised by kicks from the pony but not otherwise injured.
+Despite her mother not wishing for her to enter show-business, Stone entered the industry at an early age and in July, 1921, was thrown and kicked by a pony she rode in the second annual circus and Wild West show of the Lights Club, an organization composed of theatrical people living on Long Island.
+Dorothy, known as the "Queen of Chin Chin Ranch", was shaken up by her fall and bruised by kicks from the pony but not otherwise injured.

 Theater

 Dorothy’s Broadway debut was in 1923 in Jerome Kern’s Stepping Stones in which she played the character of Roughette Hood among a cast which included her father, Fred Stone (as Peter Plug), Oscar Ragland (as Otto DeWolfe), and Jack Whiting (as Captain Paul).
 She was a big hit in the show and The New York Times reported that the audience was cheering her before the first act was over.

 Dorothy performed with her father again at the Globe Theater in Manhattan, in Criss Cross in October 1926.
-This was followed by Three Cheers in 1928 (with Will Rogers taking her father’s place because of an airplane accident).
-The headline of the review by Brooks Atkinson in the New York Times read “Dorothy Stone Captivates as Dancer and Singer.”
+This was followed by Three Cheers in 1928 (with Will Rogers taking her father's place because of an airplane accident).
+The headline of the review by Brooks Atkinson in the New York Times read "Dorothy Stone Captivates as Dancer and Singer."